The top 10 worst states for tornadoes in the U.S.

 The worst states for tornadoes ranked

 Expectedly, tornadoes are not spread evenly throughout the country; some states are significantly more vulnerable to tornado damage than others.
-Illinois, Alabama, Colorado and Texas saw the most tornadic activity in 2023.
+Illinois, Alabama, Colorado and Texas saw the most tornadic activity in 2023 (the most recent year complete data are available).

 What are the 10 worst states for tornadoes?

-The table below lists the worst states for tornadoes ranked and the average cost of home insurance compared to the national average, which is $2,230 per year for a policy with $300,000 in dwelling coverage.
+The table below lists the average cost of home insurance for the states with the most tornadoes compared to the national average cost, which is $2,304 per year for a policy with $300,000 in dwelling coverage.

-Of the 10 worst states for tornadoes, six have home insurance costs that are higher than the national average.
-The added cost of home insurance in these regions may be tied to the greater risk of tornado damage, but that might not be the only force at play.
+Of the top 10 tornado states, seven have home insurance costs that are higher than the national average.
+The elevated cost of home insurance in these regions may be tied to the greater risk of tornado damage, but that might not be the only force at play.
 Other natural disasters can affect the cost of home insurance in a particular state, as well.
 Plus, state insurance regulations can factor into the equation.

 The states with the fewest tornadoes